Tuesday, 31 July 2018

 It's not frugal but none of the ingredients are particularly expensive and it feeds a lot of people.
 Make it go further with baked sweet potatoes (skins scrubbed, sprayed with olive oil and seasoned), fresh bread/rolls or soft store-bought buns, and beautifully scented baby vine tomatoes.
 The perfect dessert is the I'm on Holiday Too!
 Easy-Peasy Chocolate Cake.

-Feeds: 8 with sides
+Feeds: a crowd, with sides

 Ingred: